MasterMark2021/Kickstarter_Challenge/README.md

-# Kickstarting Data Analysis
+# Analysis of Kickstarter Campaigns

 ## Overview of Project

-### Purpose
-This project is aim at prividing explanation or description of the data generated with respect to Louise’s fundraising goal in a short amount of time.
+This project is aim at providing explanation or description of the data generated with respect to Louise’s fundraising goal in a short amount of time.
 Louise wants to know how different campaigns fared in relation to their launch dates and their funding goals.

 ## Analysis and Challenges
+The Kickstarter campaign  has more than 4,000 rows of data, which present some tough decision for analysis.
+There are 9 distinct Parent category and  41 unique Subcategory.
+Splitting the original Category and Subcategory of the data provided us with better view to analyse the data better otherwise analysis would have been more challenging.
+There are 4 expected outcome for this campaign data however only 3 outcomes were of most interest to us and Louise, so we have to streamline analysis of the data  to 3 unique outcomes.

 ### Analysis of Outcomes Based on Launch Date